Mange/tydra/README.md

 [![Build Status][ci-badge]][ci] [![codecov][codecov-badge]][codecov]

-Tydra is a menu-based shortcut runner based on the Hydra system in Emacs.
+Tydra is a menu-based shortcut runner based on the great [Hydra system](https://github.com/abo-abo/hydra) for Emacs by Oleh Krehel.

 It works by reading an "action file" that defines the full menu.
 Each menu has several pages, where one page at a time can be shown.
 Each page has one or more